 Tear away tag

-As of 11 Dec 2010 production time is 4-6 business days.
-Please be aware the USPS system is slow currently.
+Production time is approx 3-4 business days As of 5 December 2021 production time is approx 4-6 business days for Engine Series shirts and Track Series shirt.
+It is possible that a particular shirt size/color combo can take longer.
+Please be patient, we are working as hard as we can through the supply chain issues.
+Please be aware the USPS system is currently slow.
 We do not make any guarantees of delivery dates as the mail system is out of our control.
-We are not able to take returns due to late arriving orders
+We are not able to take returns due to late arriving orders.